Introducing Monitoring & Asset Management for Linux

 You can view and export a list of manually installed packages and installed hardware.
 We also added special visibility for the distribution version and kernel for easy troubleshooting.

-Can be activated on many Debian distributions such as GRML, Kali Linux, Purism Pure OS, Tails, Ubuntu (although not yet tested internally).
+- Can be activated on many Debian distributions such as GRML, Kali Linux, Purism Pure OS, Tails, Ubuntu.

 Note: For the multiple operating system selection to appear in the policy, please create a new policy and the Linux selection will appear for the supported checks.